Chief Marketing Officer (CMO) Resume Guide

 Putting It All Together

 Now that we have broken it all down, let’s put it back together.
 Take a look at our example.
 Then consider all the pointers we’ve taught you so far.
-If you are spilling over onto a second page, make sure that you don’t split a section.

 Go over your finished resume carefully.
 Twice.
 And then have a trusted friend or colleague go over it.
 Twice.
-At the CMO level, you can’t afford a typo to take you out of the running, and it will.
+At the Marketing Executive level, you can’t afford a typo to take you out of the running, and it will.
 If you can’t get the details right when you are trying to impress, what will happen after you get the job?

 Finally, ask yourself this: Would I interview someone with this resume?
 The answer should be a resounding, Yes!